AntonTerekhov/OrientDB-PHP/readme.markdown

     $recordPos = $db->recordCreate(1, (string) $record);

-Please, note, that using OrientDBRecord instance doesn't automatically fill up other function parameters.
+Please, note, that using OrientDBRecord instance in methods (for example, `recordCreate` or `recordCreate`) doesn't automatically fill up other method parameters, you still have to pass them manually.

 #### recordDelete ####
 Delete record with specified recordID and optionally, version.